strontic/strontic.github.io/xcyclopedia/library/spoolsv.exe-217A5227E768CC42CF52B2902C7EFA8C.md

 ## Possible Misuse

 *The following table contains possible examples of `spoolsv.exe` being misused.
-While `spoolsv.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `spoolsv.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --